Romani people: Early modern history

-Since a royal edict by Charles II in 1695, Spanish Roma had been restricted to certain towns.
-An official edict in 1717 restricted them to only 75 towns and districts, so that they would not be concentrated in any one region.
-In the Great Gypsy Round-up, Roma were arrested and imprisoned by the Spanish Monarchy in 1749.
+Since a royal edict by Charles II in 1695, Romanis in Spain had been restricted to certain towns.
+An official edict in 1717 restricted them to 75 towns and districts, so that they would not concentrate.
 During the latter part of the 17th century, around the Franco-Dutch War, both France and the Dutch Republic needed thousands of men to fight.
 Some recruitment took the form of rounding up vagrants and the poor to work the galleys and provide the armies' labour force.
 With this background, Roma were targets of both the French and the Dutch.

-After the wars, and into the first decade of the 18th century, Roma were slaughtered with impunity throughout the Dutch Republic.
+Into the first decade of the 18th century, Roma were slaughtered with impunity throughout the Dutch Republic.
 Roma, called 'heiden' ('heathens') by the Dutch, wandered throughout the rural areas of Europe and became the societal pariahs of the age.
+In the Great Gypsy Round-up, Roma were arrested and imprisoned by the Spanish Monarchy in 1749.
 Heidenjachten, translated as "heathen hunt" happened throughout the Dutch Republic in an attempt to eradicate them.

-Although some Roma could be kept as slaves in Wallachia and Moldavia until abolition in 1856, the majority traveled as free nomads with their wagons, as alluded to in the spoked wheel symbol in the Romani flag.
+Although some Roma were kept as slaves in Wallachia and Moldavia until abolition in 1856, the majority traveled in wagons as free nomads, as reflected in the spoked wheel symbol in the Romani flag.
 Elsewhere in Europe, they were subjected to ethnic cleansing, abduction of their children, and forced labour.
-In Britain, Roma were sometimes expelled from small communities or hanged; in France, they were branded, and their heads were shaved; in Moravia and Bohemia, the women were marked by their ears being severed.
-As a result, large groups of the Roma moved to the East, toward Poland, which was more tolerant, and Russia, where the Roma were treated more fairly as long as they paid the annual taxes.
+In Britain, Roma were sometimes expelled from small communities or hanged; in France, they were branded, and their heads were shaved; in Moravia and Bohemia, the women were distinguished by their severed ears.
+As a result, large groups of the Roma moved East, toward Poland, which was more tolerant, and Russia, where the Roma were treated more fairly as long as they paid taxes.